arshadul-haque/ImageOrgenaiz-APP/README.md

 ## License

 This project includes Chromium and other open-source components.
-See [LICENSE](LICENSE) and [LICENSES.chromium.html](LICENSES.chromium.html) for details.
+See [LICENSE](LICENSE) for details.

 ---